cfstcyr/cli-ai/README.md

 ### Generate CLI command

+The feature to simply ask a question allows users to type or speak a question in natural language, and the CLI app will use the chatgpt language model to interpret the query and generate a CLI command.

+For example, a user can ask "How do I create a new file?" and the CLI app will generate the appropriate command to create a new file, such as "touch filename".

-This mode generates a CLI command from a prompt.
-You can then run this command or copy it to the clipboard.
+You can then run it or copy it to your clipboard.

 ![Generate CLI command](./assets/example2.png)